joyce-acg54/IBM-Data-Science-Certification/README.md

 # IBM Data Science - Professional Certification Course Work
-This is a repository for my IBM Data Science Professional Certification Course Work
+This is a repository for my IBM Data Science Certification Capstone

-Courses include:
+Certification include courses:

 - What is Data Science?
 - Tools for Data Science